bablokb/pcb-buttonbar/README.md

 Production Files
 ----------------

-In the directory `jclpcb` you will find gerber-files, bom and cpl-file suitable for JCLPCB.
+In the directory `production_files` you will find gerber-files, bom and cpl-file suitable for JCLPCB.
 Migrating to a format suitable for your favorite pcb-assembly service should be straightforward.